rdzman/test/README.md

 Getting MATPOWER
 ----------------

-There are three ways to get a copy of MATPOWER:
+There are three options for obtaining a copy of MATPOWER:

 1. Download the latest release version from the [MATPOWER website][1].
   - Go to the [MATPOWER website][1].